By eating more foods that help prevent stroke, you can help improve certain health conditions that increase the risk of stroke.

 A stroke is a life-threatening medical condition that incurs hefty expenses.
 In the United States, it’s estimated that health care services for stroke total $34 billion each year.

 Some of the leading causes of stroke are high blood pressure, high cholesterol, diabetes, and obesity.
-All of these conditions can be improved through healthier food choices and better exercise.
+All of these conditions can be improved through healthier food choices and more physical activity.

 The following dietary tips can help anyone hoping to reduce their risk of stroke take action towards better health.